justinnhli/oxy-cs-catalog/catalog.md

 ## Major Requirements

 Computer science is a broad field, encompassing topics from digital logic and advanced mathematical theory to video games and data science.
 At the same time, these foundations and applications require fundamental knowledge of how a computer works, as well as the ability to translate processes into working programs.
 The Computer Science major coursework mirrors this structure.
-A student majoring in Computer Science must take a minimum of 12 courses (48 units).
+A student majoring in Computer Science must take a minimum of 13 courses (50 units).

 ### Required Courses

 <table>
+<tr>  <td>COMP 101</td>  <td>Justice and Equity in Technology</td>              <td>2 units</td>  </tr>
 <tr>  <td>COMP 131</td>  <td>Fundamentals of Computer Science</td>              <td>4 units</td>  </tr>
 <tr>  <td>COMP 229</td>  <td>Data Structures</td>                               <td>4 units</td>  </tr>
 <tr>  <td>COMP 149</td>  <td>Mathematical Foundations of Computer Science</td>  <td>4 units</td>  </tr>